I hope we keep in touch as you journey through

 Looking back i realized this workshop really is all you need to learn understanding the light.
 I don't want to sound like a TellSell

-After the workshop you'll know how to light your scene exactly the way it's lit in your mind, what light actually is and what it can
+workshop you'll know how to light your scene exactly the way it's lit in your mind, what light actually is and what it can do, but most

 First of all thanks again for the workshop and your great teaching.

-lighting was getting stronger every day.
+was getting stronger every day.
 Studying cinematography at a film school in Hollywood seemed like a good idea to me.
+The problem

-The problem was that after having spend the first semester there, I still had no clue how to start lighting a simple scene.
-Being
+was that after having spend the first semester there, I still had no clue how to start lighting a simple scene.
+Being quite disappointed by

 As Janusz said himself; he opened the doors for me and now I feel ready to fly out on my own.